Younesbhb/tinyllama-engine/README.md

 # LLM Inference Engine

 A from-scratch Large Language Model inference engine built in C++20 with zero external dependencies.
-No PyTorch, no llama.cpp — every matrix multiply, every attention head, every dequantization kernel implemented from scratch.
+This project bypasses frameworks like PyTorch and llama.cpp: every matrix multiply, attention head, and dequantization kernel is implemented from the ground up.

 Runs TinyLlama 1.1B at **29.4 tok/s** on an M2 MacBook Air, a **49x speedup** over the naive baseline through ARM NEON SIMD, multi-threaded matmul, and weight quantization.